-On Monday, at the GSA Annual Meeting in Phoenix, Rualdo Menegat, a geologist at Brazil’s Federal University of Rio Grande do Sul presented the results of a detailed geoarchaeological analysis.
-The analysis suggests that the Incas intentionally built Machu Picchu — as well as some of their cities — in locations where tectonic faults meet.
+On Monday, at the GSA Annual Meeting in Phoenix, Rualdo Menegat, a geologist at the Brazil’s Federal University of Rio Grande do Sul, presented the results of a detailed geoarchaeological analysis.
+The analysis suggests that the Incas intentionally built Machu Picchu and some of their cities — in locations where tectonic faults meet.

 He used a combination of satellite imagery and field measurements to map a dense web of intersecting fractures and faults beneath the UNESCO World Heritage Site.
 His analysis demonstrates these highlights generally differ in scale, from tiny fractures visible in individual stones to major, 175-kilometer-long lineaments that control the orientation of a portion of the region’s river valleys.

 These faults and fractures occur in several sets, some of which correspond to the major fault zones responsible for elevating the Central Andes Mountains during the previous 8,000,000 years.
 Because some of these faults are oriented northeast-southwest and others trend northwest-southeast, they collectively create an “X” shape where they intersect beneath Machu Picchu.

 Menegat said, “Machu Picchu’s location is not a coincidence.
 It would be impossible to build such a site in the high mountains if the substrate was not fractured.”